Strengthening compliance with international humanitarian law (IHL): The work of the ICRC and the Swiss government.

 What is this initiative?

 The ICRC and the Swiss government are undertaking consultation and research on possible ways to improve compliance with IHL through the establishment of more effective international mechanisms.
-This work forms part of the ICRC's broader project on Strengthening legal protection for victims of armed conflict.

 Why the focus on compliance with IHL?